hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    HYPREDRV_AnnotateLevelEnd(h, 1, "newton-0", -1);
    HYPREDRV_AnnotateLevelEnd(h, 0, "timestep-7", -1);

-You can also select a predefined preconditioner preset programmatically, without a YAML file:
+To select a predefined preconditioner preset without YAML, use the programmatic API:

 .. code-block:: c

    HYPREDRV_SetLibraryMode(h);
    HYPREDRV_InputArgsSetPreconPreset(h, "poisson");

-If you subsequently call ``HYPREDRV_InputArgsParse`` with a YAML string or file, the parsed YAML settings will override the preset for any keys it defines.
+If you then call ``HYPREDRV_InputArgsParse`` with YAML, its settings override the corresponding preset keys.

 .. _LibraryExample1:

 Example 1: Laplace's equation
 -----------------------------

-This section documents a scalar diffusion/Laplace example assembled directly from an application using the hypre IJ interface via ``libHYPREDRV``.
+This section documents a scalar diffusion/Laplace example from an application.
+The application uses the hypre IJ interface through ``libHYPREDRV``.
 It mirrors the driver in ``examples/src/C_laplacian/laplacian.c`` and demonstrates multiple finite-difference stencils on a structured grid.